INTRODUCTION TO SMALLHOLDING

 4.45 Finish for the day

-- coffee/tea, picking up on any outstanding questions from day one
+- coffee/tea, picking up on any outstanding questions

 - Livestock basic healthcare and medication; knowing your limits and when to seek advice